ctgpost/bdtpro/VERCEL_DEPLOYMENT.md

 ## 📞 Support

-যদি কোন সমস্যা হয়:
+If you encounter issues:

-1. Vercel Function Logs check করুন
+1. Check Vercel Function Logs
-2. Browser Console এ error দেখুন
+2. Check Browser Console for errors
-3. Network tab এ API responses check করুন
+3. Check Network tab for API responses

 ## 🎉 Success!

-সফলভাবে deploy হলে আপনার Travel Agency Management System ready!
+Once successfully deployed, your Travel Agency Management System will be ready!

 **Features Available:**